jmrapp1/HytaleModding.dev-MCP-Server/README.md

-# Hytale Modding MCP Server
+# HytaleModding.dev MCP Server

-An MCP (Model Context Protocol) server that provides AI tools with access to the [Hytale modding documentation](https://hytalemodding.dev/en/docs).
+An MCP (Model Context Protocol) server that provides AI tools with access to the [HytaleModding.dev documentation](https://hytalemodding.dev/en/docs).
 Run it locally and connect it to Claude Desktop, Cursor, Windsurf, or any MCP-compatible client.

 #### Watch how Claude uses it to built out a user interface: [HytaleModding MCP Server Demo](https://youtube.com/watch?v=9f57Cp6Je6I)